isl-org/Open3D/docs/builddocs.rst

 .. tip:: Make sure you have Python x86 installed as the current version of doxygen has issues with x64

-Make sure you have a version of GNU Windows installed to perform the 'make' command in windows
+Make sure you have a version of `GNU Windows <http://gnuwin32.sourceforge.net/>`_ installed to perform the 'make' command in windows.
+You can download make for windows `here <http://gnuwin32.sourceforge.net/packages/make.htm>`_

 Building the Documentation
 ``````````````````````````

-In your Open3D sourcedirectory goto ``docs`` and run:
+In your Open3D source directory goto ``docs`` and run:

 .. code-block:: bash

     make html

-Builds the python docs present at `Open3D <http://www.open3d.org/docs>`_
+Builds the Python docs present at `Open3D <http://www.open3d.org/docs>`_

 .. code-block:: bash